1,000+ Opportunities

 6. Whole-child supports – There are many family and community factors that influence a child’s ability to learn and grow to achieve their full potential.
 When communities fully support and meet the needs of youth and families, children are better able to engage in their education.

-Based on current listing details, eligibility includes: 501(c)(3) nonprofit organizations, schools, and government entities in Arkansas.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) nonprofits, schools, and government entities in Arkansas.
+Confirm the full requirements in the official notice before applying.